Dean, Drysdale, Buck, Shulman, Michaels up for Frick Award

 Broadcasters must have at least 10 continuous years of major league broadcast service with a team, network or combination.

-Dean, elected to the Hall in 1953, broadcast for the St. Louis Cardinals and Browns, and he worked CBS’ “Game of the Week” from 1955-65.
+Dean, who elected to the Hall in 1953 and died in 1974, broadcast for the St. Louis Cardinals and Browns, and he worked CBS’ “Game of the Week” from 1955-65.

-Drysdale, voted into the Hall in 1984, worked ABC broadcasts from 1977-86, including its “Monday Night Baseball” package.
+Drysdale, who was voted into the Hall in 1984 and died in 1993, worked ABC broadcasts from 1977-86, including its “Monday Night Baseball” package.

 Buck has been Fox’s lead baseball play-by-play voice for 25 seasons, working 23 World Series, after 11 seasons broadcasting for the Cardinals.
 His father, Jack Buck, won the Frick Award in 1987.